About the Swoop Card Game (Swoop Rules & Cards)

 How to Play Swoop Card Game

-To begin, choose how many people you want to play with, how many rounds you want to play, and how much you want to win.
+To start, choose how many people you want to play with, how many rounds you want to play, and how much you want to win.
 Then, shuffle the deck of cards, and hand out seven cards to each of the players, and set up the remaining cards in the middle of the table as the stockpile.

 Seven Assorted Playing Cards on Brown Wooden Surface